port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/examples/software-templates.md

 A full example with a backend, can be found [here for GitHub](https://github.com/port-labs/port-cookiecutter-example) or [here for GitLab](https://github.com/port-labs/port-cookiecutter-gitlab-example).

 :::info
-The above example also creates a new Service Entity in Port, and updates the action run details.
+The above example also creates a new Service entity in Port, and updates the action run details.

-These steps are highly recommended to keep track, over time, of the Self-Service Action run and created resources.
+These steps are highly recommended to keep track over time, of the action run, its logs the resulting resources.
 :::

 That's it!
-You should be ready to use the provisioned actions, as shown here:
+You can now use the provisioned actions, as shown here:

 ![create-service.png](../../../../../static/img/complete-use-cases/software-templates/create-service.png)